SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 * Purify Scroll
     * Basically the only way to remove curses besides using a Possession Staff<br/>to take control of a Straw Voodoll family monster.
 * Evaporate Scroll
-    * Collect items from islands, or retrieve items that fell in water.<br/>Freeze, Wall Collapse, and Sanctaruy scrolls can be used in a similar way.
+    * Collect items from islands, or retrieve items that fell in water.<br/>Freeze, Great Hall, and Sanctaruy scrolls can be used in a similar way.
 * Sanctuary Scroll
     * Escape tricky situations, or use it to clear out a Monster House.<br/>Remember that ranged attacks like Porkton's stone toss can still hit you.
 * Slumber Scroll